chingu-voyages/soloproject-tier2-connect4-game/README.md

 [Responsive Web Design Basics](https://developers.google.com/web/fundamentals/design-and-ux/responsive))

 **Extras (Not Required)**
+- [ ] Replicate the physical feel of a four-in-a-row game with css animations as discs drop into place from above
 - [ ] Add a '?' button to display game rules
 - [ ] Allow each player to enter the name they want to be referred to in prompts and messages